GIXLabs/GIXLabs.github.io/how_to/cnc_milling_setup.md

 Sign into the CNC milling computer using your UW net ID and password.

-Turn on the machine, note: there are two power switches, one turns on the machine's computer, one turns on the spindle, wait to turn on the spindle until you are ready to cut.
+Turn on the machine, note: there are two power switches, one turns on the machine's computer (the one shown in the red circle), one turns on the spindle (the one with key), wait to turn on the spindle until you are ready to cut.
 You should hear the fan above the spindle begin to make noise.

 ![](/assets/images/cnc_setup/turn_on_machine.png)